Verbum ac Spiritus:

 27 Postlude: Ars celebrandi: Art of Celebrating

 McCarthy, D.P., Verbum ac Spiritus: duplici de munere praesidendi coetui orationemque dirigendi.
 Word and Spirit: On the double role of presiding in the assembly and directing the prayer, (Documenta Rerum Ecclesiasticarum Instaurata.
-Liturgiam provehens architectura : Architecture Promoting Liturgy 1) St. Michael’s Abbey Press, Farnborough, England forthcoming.
+Liturgiam provehens architectura : Architecture Promoting Liturgy 1) St. Michael’s Abbey Press, Farnborough, England 2021.

 IGMR nº 310, in MR 3em2008, 70.